LeydenJar/cars/README.md

 Here are some of the objects you're gonna find in this architecture and their responsabilities:

 - controllers
-  Controllers in this case serve as input/output adapters, passing the necessary data to methods of deeper levels of the architecture and later formating the responses of this methods into the standard response model for this api and returning them to the user;
+  Controllers in this case serve as input/output adapters, passing the necessary data to methods of deeper levels of the architecture and later formating the responses of this methods into the standard response model for this api and returning them to the user

 - usecases
   Usecases hold the business logic of the architecture.
 All possible actions that a user could perform on the system are implemented as a usecase